Edbbioeco/Calculating-coordinates-using-Azimuth-degrees-and-distances_with-R/README.md

-# Calculating coordinates based on Azhimute degrees and distances
+# Calculating coordinates based on Azhimute degrees and distances with R

 ``` math